Company logo | Codica

 For this model to bring profit, you need to persuade providers with a specific value to join your platform if you are at the start.
 It will be easier for you to make the most of this model if your marketplace has both buyers and sellers on board.
 Also, it is helpful to find an affordable signup amount for your sellers.

-Advantages
+Advantages and challenges

-This model is great in the early stages of marketplace growth.
 To use it in the long run, combine it with another online marketplace revenue model.
+In a scenario for signup fees, a marketplace offers an exclusive membership program with a fee.

-10. Mixed online marketplace revenue model
+Mixed online marketplace revenue model

 It is a widespread practice for marketplaces to combine two or more monetization models.
 This enables the platforms to generate revenue through several resources.

-Advantages
+Advantages and challenges

 The mixed revenue method allows for flexibility in charging users and helps back up revenue flows.
 Thus, this approach suits growing and established online marketplaces with various business models.